 The balance receivable from customers have been carefully reviewed and changes in credit quality, including those related to COVID-19, have been integrated into the assessment of credit risk and expected credit losses.
 Prospective information on the expected economic effects of the pandemic has been considered.
-We have not identified any significant risk among its customers and, therefore, did not recognize additional significant impairment due to expected credit losses on its accounts receivable.
+As of December 31, 2021 and 2020, we have not identified any significant risk among our customers and, therefore, did not recognize additional significant impairment due to expected credit losses on our accounts receivable.